input-output-hk/cardano-sl/docs/delegation_design_spec.md

     It must be signed by $sks_\text{source}$.

-[^heavyweight-pointer]: It might make sense to use a certificate pointer here instead?

 Delegation Revocation Certificate

 :   Users might want to take control of stake that they had previously
     delegated.
 They can do that by posting a _delegation revocation certificate_, containing the key for which they want to invalidate previously posted delegation certificates.
 It must be signed by the corresponding secret key.
+A pointer address which points to a revoked certificate will not be included for leader election.

 ### Lightweight Delegation Certificates